Pro Footvolley Tour: Competition formula

 The Pro Footvolley Tour altered some of the sport's traditional rules to make it more appealing to an American audience that covets faster and more aggressive sports.
 The signature play in footvolley is the over-the-head frontal foot spike often referred to as the 'Shark Attack'.
-Organizers noticed that this play - similar excitement level of an alley-op in basketball is deeded a bit risky thus the athletes preferred to try it only when matches were sort of decided already or if that was the only option left for an attacking player to attempt.
-The competition committee thus enacted a new 'super point' making a successful shark attack two points versus just one.
-At first, players complained; but within a short period of time the sport noticeably became more athletic and more exciting.
-Teams are permitted three super points per set max; but may execute as many as they want to within a match.
-Shark attacks completed after the three successful ones count then as only one point.
+This play is considered by organisers as risky as the athletes preferred to try it only when matches were sort of decided already or if that was the only option left for an attacking player to attempt.
+The competition committee thus enacted a new 'super point', making a successful shark attack two points versus just one.
+At first, players complained, but within a short period of time the sport noticeably became more athletic and more exciting.
+Teams are permitted three super points per set max, but may execute as many as they want to within a match.
+'Shark Attacks' completed after the three successful ones count then as only one point.

 Another aspect of the game that changed was the lowering of the height of the net to 6'8" and size of the court to 29'.5" x 58'.
-The rallies shorted a bit; but the action became faster with power becoming increasingly more important on offensive.
+The rallies shorted a bit, but the action became faster with power becoming increasingly more important on offensive.

-Tournaments generally begin with 16 or 12 teams with group play followed by straight elimination at the Quarter-finals stage.
+Tournaments generally begin with 16 or 12 teams with group play followed by straight elimination at the quarter-finals stage.